-Harold Wolle, of Madelia, Minn., serves as a member of the Corn Board of the National Corn Growers Association, a farmer-led trade association with offices in St. Louis and Washington.
+Harold Wolle of Madelia, Minnesota, serves as a member of the Corn Board of the National Corn Growers Association, a farmer-led trade association with offices in St. Louis and Washington, D.C.

 Wolle is transitioning his farm to his son, Matt, who rents the tillable ground of his 1,700 acres.
 On this ground, Matt raises corn and soybeans.
 Wolle also has 200 acres enrolled in the CRP program.